March Madness: No. 4 seed Illinois holds off upset-minded Chattanooga

 March 18 (UPI) -- The fourth-seeded Illinois Fighting Illini escaped with a 54-53 win over the 13th-seeded Chattanooga Mocs on Friday in the first round of the NCAA Tournament.

+Smith's runner in the lane was swatted away by Illinois' Coleman Hawkins, and his pull-up jumper just before the clock expired bounced off the rim.

-By surviving against the Mocs, the Illini will play either No. 5 seed Houston or 12th-seeded UAB on Sunday in a South Region second-round matchup.
+By surviving against the Mocs, the Illini will play either No. 5 seed Houston on Sunday in a South Region second-round matchup.

 All-American center Kofi Cockburn notched 17 points, 13 rebounds and four blocks for Illinois.
 His putback pushed the Illini ahead 52-51 with under 48 seconds remaining in the game.